Lesterpaintstheworld/terminal-velocity/chapter_breakdown.md

 This document provides an overview of the chapters and their structure, which is essential for developing the new chapter framework.
-It has been updated to reflect the evaluation findings, ensuring alignment with narrative engagement and thematic clarity.
+It has been updated to reflect the evaluation findings, ensuring alignment with narrative engagement, thematic clarity, and economic accessibility.

 ## Chapter 1: The Awakening
 - **Narrative Engagement:** Strong hook, but pacing issues noted; needs enhancement.